Kolping India

 Face Masks, Hand Sanitizers and Gloves were procured and given to Frontline health care workers and Kolping members volunteering to help people during the Covid 19 pandemic.

-In order to dispel the fear of Vaccination among the people in the early stage of vaccination drive, Kolping India launched a campaign in selected areas where the rate of Covid vaccination was reported low.
+The vaccination hesitancy was seen widely among people from all walks of life.
+Many people were sceptical of the efficacy of the vaccine and feared of side effects.
+Kolping India launched a campaign in selected areas where the rate of Covid vaccination was reported low to dispel the fear of Vaccination.
 Kolping India printed posters and pamphlets promoting Covid vaccination and printed motivational content for people to resume normal life.

 Michaung Cyclone